 Like our motto ‘Never Standing Still’, we use our 50 years of experience in guitar craftsmanship and engineering to experiment with new concepts and designs, driven by a desire to find new limits.

-Late in 2017, in collaboration with Yamaha Motors, the Yamaha Design Lab created a set of unique Revstars for the Tokyo Motor Show.
+Late in 2017, in collaboration with Yamaha Motor, the Yamaha Design Lab created a set of unique Revstars for the Tokyo Motor Show.

-Revstar designer Piotr Stolarski took some time out to tell us the story behind this project, experimenting with coating guitars in metals and sharing technology tips and ideas with Yamaha Motors.
+Revstar designer Piotr Stolarski took some time out to tell us the story behind this project, experimenting with coating guitars in metals and sharing technology tips and ideas with Yamaha Motor.